Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 caching -- stale-while-revalidate https://www.mnot.net/blog/2007/12/12/stale
 canary releasing
 CAP https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/
-CAP Theorem -- Availability = Every request receives a (non-error) response, without the guarantee that it contains the most recent write
+CAP Theorem -- 1.
+Consistency = Every read receives the most recent write or an error CAP Theorem -- 2.
+Availability = Every request receives a (non-error) response, without the guarantee that it contains the most recent write
-CAP Theorem -- Consistency = Every read receives the most recent write or an error CAP Theorem -- Partition tolerance = The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
+CAP Theorem -- 3.
+Partition tolerance = The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
-CAP Theorem -> see also PACELC theorem capacity planning cascading failures cascading failures -- exponential backoff + jitter + change -- release tracks -- bundled = will get all of the features that were released to Preview Release Track during the previous months change -- release tracks -- continuous = see new features when they are released. change -- release tracks -- preview = will receive all updates released to Continuous Track in the last month. chaos monkey client side API gateway "egress" TODO cloud native = leverages the full capabilities of the cloud, beyond storage and hosting, including elastic scaling of highly available resources.
+CAP Theorem -> see also PACELC theorem capacity planning cascading failures cascading failures -- exponential backoff + jitter + change -- release tracks -- bundled = will get all of the features that were released to Preview Release Track during the previous months (pro tier) change -- release tracks -- continuous = see new features when they are released (free tier) change -- release tracks -- preview = will receive all updates released to Continuous Track in the last month (sandbox for admis) chaos monkey cloud native = leverages the full capabilities of the cloud, beyond storage and hosting, including elastic scaling of highly available resources.
 Functionality is updated automatically no manual effort required compliance compute